DouglasRoyds/vimrc/doc/pyclewn.md

 Be careful while editing with these key-mappings turned on, eg.
 A (append), C (change), and X (delete backwards) won't have the expected effect.

+When focused on the breakpoints window:

+    <CR>    Go to corresponding line in the source code
+    +       Toggle enabled/disabled
+    CTRL-K  Delete

 Exiting
 -------